QUICK REFERENCES:

 Welcome to the Global Health Course!
 A variation of this course has been offered for UC students and residents since 1994.

 The Global Health Course is offered five times a year, tailored to our varied learners.
 A longitudinal R1 course is designed for our TCH/UC residents to prepare them for their GH Field Experience later in the year.
 The Jul/Nov/Feb/Apr courses are designed for our UC COM medical student and UC pharmacy student rotations, and integrated with our UC Family Medicine Guatemala Field (or Telehealth) Experiences.
 The course is also offered to UC nursing and other allied health professions students and non-UC students participating in the integrated Guatemala Field Experience.
-For more information on the Course, contact Dr. Rosado, or, for questions related to the Guatemala Field Experience, contact Dr. O'Dea (odeacj@ucmail.uc.edu) or visit the GH Field Experience page.
+For more information on the Course, contact Dr. Rosado, or, for questions related to the Guatemala Field Experience, contact Dr. Onusko (onuskoee@ucmail.uc.edu) or visit the GH Field Experience page.

 COURSE LEARNING MODULES